AKSW/docs.ontowiki.net/ontowiki/Coding-Standards.md

 This page makes heavy use of the [http://framework.zend.com/manual/en/coding-standard.html](Zend+Framework+coding+standards).

-The coding standards are checked by the PHP CodeSniffer if you run `make cs-check` from your OntoWiki root.
-The currently minimal required version of PHP CodeSniffer is 1.4.4. -- [PHPCodeSniffer](PHP+CodeSniffer+Guide)
+The coding standards are checked by the PHP CodeSniffer if you run `make codesniffer` from your OntoWiki root.
+The currently minimal required version of PHP CodeSniffer is specified in the composer.json/composer.lock . -- [PHPCodeSniffer](PHP+CodeSniffer+Guide)

 # Goals